AndyObtiva/glimmer-dsl-libui/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/ce2853efdbecf6ebdc73/maintainability)](https://codeclimate.com/github/AndyObtiva/glimmer-dsl-libui/maintainability)
 [![Join the chat at https://gitter.im/AndyObtiva/glimmer](https://badges.gitter.im/AndyObtiva/glimmer.svg)](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-[Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) is a dependency-free Ruby desktop development GUI library.
-No need to pre-install any pre-requisites.
+[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for [LibUI](https://github.com/kojix2/LibUI) is a dependency-free Ruby desktop development GUI library.
+No need to pre-insta ll any pre-requisites.
 Just install the gem and have platform-independent GUI that just works!

 The main trade-off against [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) and [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk) is the fact that [SWT](https://www.eclipse.org/swt/) and [Tk](https://www.tcl.tk/) are more mature than [LibUI](https://github.com/kojix2/LibUI) as GUI toolkits.
 Still, if there is only a need to build a small simple application, [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) could be a pretty good choice due to having zero external dependencies beyond what is included in the [Ruby gem](https://rubygems.org/gems/glimmer-dsl-libui).